Development and Scholarship FAQs: Applying for a Sabbatical

 Applicants must be working on a serious scholarly, creative, or pedagogical project in the applicant’s discipline.
 FDSC does not rank sabbatical proposals unless the college officially notifies the committee of financial exigencies, as the Handbook states.
 Consequently, a wide range of projects are recognized as sabbatical-worthy, and faculty are not generally in competition with each other for sabbaticals.
 The feasibility of replacement or covering the work in the department of the applicant may be a factor.

 The Handbook states that “sabbatical leave will be granted only to a faculty member who will have a continuing appointment with the College after the end of the leave and who, at the time of notification of approval for the leave, has not made a commitment inconsistent with his or her return to the College.”
-Faculty members are also required to submit a written report of accomplishments to the Provost’s office within 3 months of returning to campus.
+Faculty members are also required to submit a written report of accomplishments to the Provost’s office within three months after the start of the first semester following the completion of a faculty member’s sabbatical leave.
 In addition, faculty members may be asked to discuss the sabbatical results with their department heads.